cagelmi/statistical-tests-guide/README.md

 ### Running the Guide

-1. Clone this repository or download the `statistical_test_guide.py` (or similarly named Python file).
+1. Clone this repository or download the `statistical_test_guide.py`.
 2. Open a terminal or command prompt.
 3. Navigate to the directory where you saved the file.
 4. Run the script using the command: